kleinekuh/vrsreplace/README.md

 ## Why this project?
 * Usage from my iPad
-* One click warmwater heating
+* One click warm-water heating
 * Store temperature log on SD-Card
 * Keep the existing tempsensors (VR 10 / VR 11)
 * REST